Hiddendoom45/FFBEBot/README.md

 #### Recent Updates:

+- aliases are interchangable between the runit and unit commands, en,jp names and id can be used to search with both runit and unit (and all releated commands)
+- update to runit command and parser for new format for reddit wiki
 - update unit command so jp names work and ids (for the base unit) also works
 - using gl names with the runit command will get the right unit instead of unit not found
 - all banners follow common naming scheme